The History of PCR and importance for genomic research

 PCR, short for polymerase chain reaction, is a method widely used to make thousands, millions, and even billions of copies of a specific DNA sample.
 This process allows scientists to take a very small amount of DNA and amplify it, which permits easier studying.
 Sometimes also called molecular photocopying, PCR is fast and inexpensive, and has been called one of the most important scientific advances in molecular biology.

 The technology owes its existence in part to a discovery by researcher Thomas Brock in 1969, who found bacteria thriving in the near boiling waters of Yellowstone’s geyser pools.
 Named Thermus aquaticus, these bacteria can survive temperatures up to 80°C. While several enzymes have been isolated and studied from this organism, none were as significant as Thermus aquaticus DNA polymerase, better known as Taq polymerase.

-An award-winning technology
+PCR, an award-winning technology